 The dominant feature of the City of Nedlands workforce is the unsustainably high workforce turnover.
 The turnover for 2020/21 is 27.4%.
-Turnover to May 2022 is 26%.
+The 2021/22 year to date turnover is 26%.
 Both these data exclude casual staff.
 A good expectation would be less than 15%.
 This turnover makes all employment statistics somewhat of a moving target.
 This variability is also exacerbated by the difficulty of getting clear and consistent workforce reporting.
 In particular: